Kong/docs.konghq.com/app/konnect/org-management/audit-logging/replay-job.md

 You can use the {{site.konnect_short_name}} Organization Settings API to configure replay jobs for [audit logging](/konnect/org-management/audit-logging/).

 Replay jobs are useful when you have missed audit log entries due to an error or a misconfigured audit log webhook.
-You may create one replay job at a time per region, and request data from up to one week ago.
+You may have one replay job at a time per region, and request data from up to one week ago.
 A replay job in a region will resend data for the requested timeframe to the webhook configured for that region.

 ## Prerequisites